 Sadly, severe injuries can be a financial burden on your family for years to come.
 Medical bills, long-term and rehabilitative care, as well as time away from work, can add up to millions.
 Is your family prepared to take on those types of costs?

 Was the Medical Professional Negligent?

 Every medical professional must live up to a proper standard of medical care.
 Doctors may disagree on how to best treat a patient, but they may not stray from acceptable medical standards.
 These failures include:

-- Misdiagnosing or delaying diagnosis of severe conditions
+- Misdiagnosing or delaying a diagnosis of severe conditions

 - Administering or prescribing the wrong medication or dosage

 - Making surgical mistakes during a procedure